 City of South Lake Tahoe holding virtual town hall on policing in SLT

-SOUTH LAKE TAHOE, Nev.
-(KOLO) - The City of South Lake Tahoe has announced they will be holding a virtual town hall to discuss their policing efforts.
+The City of South Lake Tahoe has announced they will be holding a virtual town hall to discuss their policing efforts.

 The town hall will be held June 22, 2020 from 6-8 p.m. and will be accessible through a link on the City of South Lake Tahoe's website.